Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Experiments

+In this section, we experiment with five different \VerMain{} algorithms: our precise, safe and wait-free algorithm from Section~\ref{sec:vermain} (\emph{\PSWF}), our algorithm without helping (which only guarantees lock-freedom, referred to as \emph{PSLF}), a hazard-pointer-based algorithm (\emph{HP}), an epoch-based algorithm (\emph{EP}), and an RCU-based algorithm (\emph{RCU}).
+The implementation of the latter three is discussed in Section \ref{sec:vm_algs}.
+We note that \PSWF{}, PSLF and RCU guarantee precise garbage collection, while EP and HP do not.
+RCU guarantees that at any point there are at most two live versions, but will block writers if there are readers working on the old version.
+HP, EP, and our \PSWF{} algorithm are non-blocking.

-To test the range sum query simultaneously with updates, we first build an initial tree of size $n=10^8$.
-We use $P=141$ threads to generate concurrent transactions.
-We use one thread to continually commit updates, each containing $n_u$ insertions.
-At the same time, we start $P-1=140$ threads running queries.
-In each query transaction, we execute $n_q$ range-sum queries.
-We control the granularity of updates and queries by adjusting $n_u$ and $n_q$, respectively.
-In this application, each update and each single query are both sequential.
-We set the total running time to be 30 seconds, and test different combinations of update and query granularity.
-We report the following quantities: the max number of live versions, the average number of live versions, the throughput of the updates and the the throughput of the queries.
+We use the functional augmented tree structure in PAM as the underlying data structure.
+We use integer keys and values, and conduct parallel range-sum queries while updating the tree with insertions.
+Each query asks for the sum of values in a key range in time $O(\log n)$ with augmentation.
+The initial tree size is $n=10^8$.
+We use $P=141$ threads to invoke concurrent transactions, among which one thread continually commits updates, each containing $n_u$ sequential insertions, and $140$ threads conduct queries, each containing $n_q$ range-sum queries.
+We control the granularity of update and query transactions by adjusting $n_u$ and $n_q$, respectively.
+We set the total running time to be 15 seconds, and test different combinations of update and query granularity.
+We keep track of the number of live versions before each update, and report the maximum number of versions.
+The results are shown in Table \ref{tab:vmexp} and Figure \ref{fig:max_live}.